 How much does a rental car cost?

-When renting a car in Italy, your budget will be most affected by toll road and gas prices.
+Whenever we rent a car in Italy, our budget is most affected by toll roads and gas prices.
 Be prepared to pay a bit more when you use the major highways.
-And note that gas is more expensive in Europe than in countries like the US.
+Good to know: Gas is more expensive in Europe than in countries like the US.

 Where do I rent a car in Italy?

-There are numerous reputable car rentals in Italy to choose from.
+There are numerous reputable car rentals in Italy to choose from!
 If you’re planning on renting a car in Italy in the summer, try to arrange this in advance.
-Reserving in advance ensures that you secure the type of car that you want and possibly at a lower price.
+Reserving in advance ensures you secure the car you want, possibly at a lower price.

 If it makes sense on your route, pick up and drop off the car in different cities.
-It might be a bit more expensive, but would be worth it if you consider the tolls, gas, and time.
-When you return the car, make sure you know if it’s necessary to fill up the gas and have someone check the car for damage when you’re still there.
+It might be a bit more expensive, but it’s worth it if you consider the tolls, gas, and time.
+When you return the car:

 By purchasing through our links, you support us at no additional cost.